shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include figure src="./images/tutorial/image_58.png" %}

-Once you are happy with your comp, use the **Shotgun > File Save…** menu action to save your work file.
+Once you are happy with your comp, use the **{% include product %} > File Save…** menu action to save your work file.

-Next, click the Shotgun logo in the left hand menu in Nuke.
+Next, click the {% include product %} logo in the left hand menu in Nuke.
 Click on one of the Shotgun-aware write nodes in that menu:

 {% include figure src="./images/tutorial/image_59.png" width="400px" %}

-The Shotgun Write Node app provides a layer on top of the built-in Nuke Write node that automatically evaluates the output path based on your current Shotgun context.
+The {% include product %} Write Node app provides a layer on top of the built-in Nuke Write node that automatically evaluates the output path based on your current {% include product %} context.

 {% include figure src="./images/tutorial/image_60.png" %}

 Render the image frames to disk.
 You can now publish your nuke session to associate the work file with the rendered images.
-By default, the publisher will collect the rendered frames and attach a plugin to register the frames with Shotgun.
+By default, the publisher will collect the rendered frames and attach a plugin to register the frames with {% include product %}.
 A second plugin will upload the frames for review by way of an integration that runs in the background called review submission.
 This app uses nuke to generate a quicktime that will be uploaded and made available for review.

 {% include figure src="./images/tutorial/image_61.png" %}

 Another useful integration is the Quick Review app.
-This is an output node that will quickly generate and upload a quicktime to Shotgun for Review.
-The app can be found in the left hand menu next to the Shotgun Write Nodes.
+This is an output node that will quickly generate and upload a quicktime to {% include product %} for Review.
+The app can be found in the left hand menu next to the {% include product %} Write Nodes.

 {% include figure src="./images/tutorial/image_62.png" width="400px" %}

-Create a Quick Review node, then click the Upload button to render the input to disk, generate the quicktime, and upload the result to Shotgun for review.
+Create a Quick Review node, then click the Upload button to render the input to disk, generate the quicktime, and upload the result to {% include product %} for review.
 Some standard options are provided before submitting the frames.

 {% include figure src="./images/tutorial/image_63.png" %}

-Check the media tab in Shotgun to see both of the uploaded quicktimes.
+Check the media tab in {% include product %} to see both of the uploaded quicktimes.

 {% include figure src="./images/tutorial/image_64.png" %}

-For more information on reviewing media in Shotgun, see the [official documentation](https://support.shotgunsoftware.com/hc/en-us/sections/204245448-Review-and-approval).
+For more information on reviewing media in {% include product %}, see the [official documentation](https://support.shotgunsoftware.com/hc/en-us/sections/204245448-Review-and-approval).

 # Conclusion

 Congratulations, you're done!
-Hopefully this tutorial has given you a starting point for building your own custom pipeline using the Shotgun integrations.
+Hopefully this tutorial has given you a starting point for building your own custom pipeline using the {% include product %} integrations.
 You should have an understanding of how to extend the default integrations to meet the specific needs of your studio.

 Ask questions and learn how other studios are using Toolkit over at the [shotgun-dev Google Group](https://groups.google.com/a/shotgunsoftware.com/forum/#!forum/shotgun-dev).
 Be sure to subscribe to stay up to date with the latest posts!

 If there are features or workflows that you feel are outside of the default integrations, then you can always write your own apps.
 [Here is an excellent document](https://support.shotgunsoftware.com/entries/95440137) to help you get started writing your first app.

-As always, if you have additional questions about this tutorial or about Shotgun or the Toolkit platform in general, feel free to [submit a ticket](https://support.shotgunsoftware.com/hc/en-us/requests/new).
+As always, if you have additional questions about this tutorial or about {% include product %} or the Toolkit platform in general, feel free to [submit a ticket](https://support.shotgunsoftware.com/hc/en-us/requests/new).